Japamala: Religious usage

 The main use of a mala is to repeat mantras or other important religious phrases and prayers (like the Pure Land Buddhist nianfo).
 Mantras are typically repeated hundreds or even thousands of times.
 The mala is used so that those who are trying to achieve an exact number of repetitions can focus on the meaning or sound of the mantra rather than counting its repetitions.

-In addition to their practical use as an aide in recitation, malas have traditionally been ascribed to have additional spiritual qualities.
+In addition to their practical use as an aide in recitation, malas have traditionally been ascribed to have additional spiritual qualities to experience devotion, peace, stability, positivity, harmony and soul’s reverence.
 Different materials may be ascribed the power to help with different practical or spiritual problems, and the mala itself may be ascribed talismanic, magical, and apotropaic characteristics.
 Buddhist sources such as the Sutra of Mañjuśrï’s Fundamental Ritual state that wearing a mala can purify bad karma and ward off evil spirits.
 In East Asian Buddhism, some malas are made specifically to be worn for warding off evil and for attracting good fortune.

 In some traditions, malas are consecrated before use in a manner similar to images of deities, through the use of mantras, dharani, or the application of some substance or pigment like saffron water.

 In Tibetan Buddhism, malas are often blessed by lamas.
 They are also often consecrated with a fragrant substance like sandalwood oil.
 Some lamas teach that before using a new mala, the practitioner should wash the mala (and his hands as well) and then scent it with oil.
 A practitioner can then consecrate the mala by holding it and practicing a tantric visualization and reciting a mantra.
 This is believed to empower the mala and multiply one's mantra recitations.

 Malas purchased from temples and monasteries may have been blessed by the residents of that institution.
 Mala may also be blessed after purchase.
 Popular folk tales may describe malas as becoming imbued with the power of the many recitations it has been used for, or a mala given by a respected monk may be said to have the power to cure illnesses or to restore fertility to barren individuals.

 Furthermore, wearing a distinctive mala can also serve as a symbol of religious identification, marking its wearer as a member of a specific religious community and as "physical evidence of faith, devotion, and practice."

 A mala used by a particular holy figure may then serve as a relic after their death.